 Getting a Harm OCD Diagnosis

-Harm OCD is a subset of OCD and will be diagnosed by a psychiatrist.
+Harm OCD will likely be diagnosed by a psychiatrist.
 A therapist and psychiatrist will work together to come up with a diagnosis and treatment approach after reviewing therapy notes and having sessions together to assess symptoms.

 Harm OCD Treatment

-There are three specific techniques commonly used to manage harm OCD and traditional OCD:5
+There are three specific therapy techniques commonly used to manage harm OCD and traditional OCD:5

 Exposure and Response Prevention (ERP)

-ERP is the gold standard treatment for OCD.
 In ERP therapy for OCD, you’re exposed over time to desensitize you to anxiety-provoking stimuli.
-You and your therapist will formulate a list of feared items (hierarchy of fears).
+You and your therapist will formulate a list of feared items (called a hierarchy of fears).
 Gradually, you will be exposed to those items with the therapist’s guidance to avoid the usual compulsive responses.5

 Mindfulness-Based CBT